MrSpokes/GenericStuff/index.md

 ---
 layout: default
 ---
-This is a thingy thingy
+This is the GenericStuff Homepage